In this article I’m going to show you exactly how to write an illustration essay.

 2.2 An example introduction for an illustration essay

 This example is for an illustration essay on the topic: Illustrate the various ways young people use social media in their everyday lives.

 “Social media has many impacts on young people.
 Social media is quite new, with the most famous social media site Facebook only being introduced to the world in 2004.
 This illustrative essay will explain and provide examples of the many ways young people engage with social media every day.
-The essay will begin with an explanation of what social media is, followed by several illustrative points with examples to give details about what social media is and how it has changed young people’s lives.”
+The essay will begin with an explanation of what social media is, followed by several illustrative points with examples to give details about what new media is and how it has changed young people’s lives.”

 2.3 How to write an illustration paragraph (body paragraph)

 Paragraphs in the body of an illustration essay have two purposes: